acoustid/chromaprint/README.txt

 FFT Library
 -----------

-Chromaprint can use two FFT libraries, FFmpeg or FFTW3.
+Chromaprint can use three FFT libraries, FFmpeg, FFTW3 and vDSP.
 FFmpeg is preffered, as it's a little faster for our purposes and it's LGPL-licensed, so it doesn't impact the license of Chromaprint.
 The FFT interface was added only recently though, so it might not be available in Linux distributions yet.
 FFTW3 can be used in this case, but this library is released under the GPL license, which makes also the resulting Chromaprint binary GPL licensed.